Anne-Marie: 2016–2018: Speak Your Mind

-In November 2018, Anne-Marie released the single "Perfect To Me", which was a remixed and retitiled version of her song "Perfect" from her debut album.
+In November 2018, Anne-Marie released the single "Perfect To Me", which was a remixed and retitled version of her song "Perfect" from her debut album.
 On 4 November, Anne-Marie and Marshmello performed an acoustic version of "Friends" at the 2018 MTV Europe Music Awards.
 The same month, Anne-Marie and James Arthur recorded "Rewrite the Stars" from The Greatest Showman for the re-recording of its soundtrack, The Greatest Showman: Reimagined.